LOADING ...

 You can get anything you want at Restaurant

-Now it all started two Thanksgivings ago, was on, two ago on
+Now it all two Thanksgivings ago, was on, two years ago on

 Restaurant, but Alice doesn't live in the restaurant, she in the

-Church nearby the restaurant, in the bell-tower, with her Ray and
+nearby the restaurant, in the bell-tower, with her husband Ray and

-Room downstairs where the pews to be in.
+Room downstairs where the used to be in.
 Havin' all that room,

-Seein' as how they took out all the pews, they that they didn't
+Seein' as how they out all the pews, they decided that they didn't

-Have to take out garbage for a long time.
+Have to take out their for a long time.

-We got up there, we all the garbage in there, and we decided it'd be
+We got up there, we found all the garbage in there, and we it'd be

 A friendly for us to take the garbage down to the city dump.
 So

-We took the a ton of garbage, put it in the back of a red VW
+We the half a ton of garbage, put it in the back of a red VW

-Microbus, took shovels and rakes and implements of destruction and
+Microbus, took shovels and rakes and implements of and headed

 Well we got there and there was a big sign and a chain across the

 Dump saying, "Closed on Thanksgiving."
-And we had never heard of a
+And we had heard of a dump

-Closed on before, and with tears in our eyes we drove off
+Closed on Thanksgiving before, and with in our eyes we drove off

-Into the sunset for another place to put the garbage.
+the sunset looking for another place to put the garbage.

 We didn't find one. we came to a side road, and off the side of the

-Side road there was another fifteen foot cliff and at the of the
+Side road there was another fifteen foot and at the bottom of the

 Cliff there was another pile of garbage.
-And we decided one big pile
+And we decided that one big

-Is better than two little piles, and rather than bring one up we
+Is better two little piles, and rather than bring that one up we

 That's what we did, and drove to the church, had a thanksgiving

-Dinner that couldn't be beat, to sleep and didn't get up until the
+Dinner that couldn't be beat, went to sleep and get up until the

 Next morning, when we got a phone call from Obie.
 He said, "Kid,